vic-ma/howtodismantle.github.io/_posts/2024-08-30-Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners .md

 }
 {% endhighlight %}

-Let's switch to the Peakboard app.
-In our test app we use two dynamic text fields to define the values, and a button to initiate the process.
+Let's switch to Peakboard Designer.
+In our test app, we use two dynamic text fields to define the values, and a button to initiate the process.

 ![image](/assets/2024-08-30/030.png)